-Holders of shares of the Company's Class A common stock are (a) entitled to one vote for each share held of record on all matters on which stockholders are entitled to vote generally, including the election or removal of directors; (b) entitled to receive dividends when and if declared by the Company's Board of Directors (the "Board") out of funds legally available therefor; and (c) entitled to receive pro rata the Company's remaining assets available for distribution upon any liquidation, dissolution or winding up of the Company.
+Holders of shares of the Company's Class A common stock are (a) entitled to one vote for each share held of record on all matters on which stockholders are entitled to vote generally, including the election or removal of directors; (b) entitled to receive dividends when and if declared by the Company's Board of Directors (the "Board"); and (c) entitled to receive pro rata the Company's remaining assets available for distribution upon any liquidation, dissolution or winding up of the Company.

-Partnership Unit holders are granted an accompanying share of Class B common stock.
+Holders of Partnership Units are granted an accompanying share of Class B common stock.
 This share of Class B common stock entitles the holder to a number of votes commensurate with such holder's vested and unvested Partnership Units and does not provide any voting power in excess of the holder's economic interest in the Company.
 Rather, it merely provides a vehicle for a Partnership Unit holder to vote such holder's economic interest in the Company and does not give disproportionate or super-voting rights to holders of Partnership Units and Class B common stock.

-In an effort to preserve the tax-free nature of the spin-off, the Company's Certificate of Incorporation provided that holders of Class B common stock were limited to only one vote per share of Class B common stock solely with respect to the election or removal of directors.
+In an effort to preserve the tax-free nature of the spin-off, the Company's Restated Certificate of Incorporation provided that holders of Class B common stock were limited to only one vote per share of Class B common stock solely with respect to the election or removal of directors.
 With the passage of time since the spin-off, this restriction on the voting rights of holders of Class B common stock is no longer operative.
-Pursuant to the Company's Certificate of Incorporation, upon the request of a holder of Class B common stock and approval by the Board, such holder's Class B common stock would be equalized to provide the same number of votes for the election and removal of directors as it does for all other matters.
-Accordingly, as of December 31, 2023, the holders of 10.2 million vested and unvested Partnership Units have requested, and the Board has approved, that the shares of Class B common stock held by them provide them with the same number of votes for the election and removal of directors as they do for all other matters.
+Pursuant to the Company's Restated Certificate of Incorporation, upon the request of a holder of Class B common stock and approval by the Board, such holder's Class B common stock would be equalized to provide the same number of votes for the election and removal of directors as it does for all other matters.
+Accordingly, as of December 31, 2024, the holders of Class B common stock held by them provide them with the same number of votes for the election and removal of directors as they do for all other matters.